Falkirk and District Tramways

 Uniforms

-Photographs taken in the first few years of operation show that conductors and motormen wore double-breasted, 'lancer-style' tunics with two rows of five buttons (narrowing from top to bottom), epaulettes and high fold-over collars; the latter bore system initials — 'F&DTC' — in embroidered script lettering.
+Photographs taken in the first few years of operation show that conductors and motormen wore double-breasted, lancer-style tunics with five pairs of buttons (narrowing from top to bottom), epaulettes and high fold-over collars; the latter bore system initials — 'F&DTC' — in embroidered script lettering.
 The buttons also bore 'F&DTC' in script-lettering, though the material used remains unknown, as surviving examples are yet to come to light.
-Caps were military in style with a glossy peak and a tensioned crown (top); they bore an oval cloth cap badge with embroidered system initials — 'F&DTC' — above the grade, either 'CONDUCTOR' or 'MOTORMAN' (all in block letters).
-Tramcar crews also wore a small oval badge on the left breast of their tunics, which had the bearer's grade — either 'MOTORMAN' or 'CONDUCTOR' — above an employee number.
+The tensioned-crown peaked caps bore an oval cloth cap badge with embroidered system initials — 'F&DTC' — above the grade, either 'CONDUCTOR' or 'MOTORMAN' (all in block letters).
+Tramcar crews also wore an oval badge on the left breast of their tunics, which had the bearer's grade — either 'MOTORMAN' or 'CONDUCTOR' — above an employee number.
 It is currently unclear whether these badges were issued in brass or nickel.
-This particular style of badge was also used by Sunderland District Electric Tramways (see link) and Bath Electric Tramways Limited (see link), as well as some of London's underground railway.
+This particular style of badge was also used by Sunderland District Electric Tramways (see link) and Bath Electric Tramways Limited (see link), as well as some of London's underground railways.

-The style of uniform underwent several changes over the years, the first of which appears to have taken place relatively early on, probably in the late Edwardian era.
+The style of uniform underwent several changes over the years, the first of which appears to have taken place relatively early on, probably in the late-Edwardian era.
 Although surviving photos are far from conclusive, they suggest that single-breasted jackets were now issued; these had five buttons, two breast pockets (with button closures), epaulettes and high fold-over collars; the latter appear to have been devoid of insignia.
-Although caps remained the same, the cloth cap badge was replaced by a standard, 'off-the-shelf', script-lettering grade badge — either Conductor or Motorman — whether these were nickel or brass is currently unclear.
+Although the caps remained the same, the cloth cap badge was replaced by a standard, off-the-shelf, script-lettering grade badge — either 'Conductor' or 'Motorman' — whether these were nickel or brass is currently unclear.

-The uniforms appear to have been changed yet again around the time of the Great War, back to a double-breasted, 'lancer-style' tunic with epaulettes and upright collars; the latter now carried system initials — 'F D T C' — in individual metal letters.
-At some point around the time of the Great War, a change also appears to have been made to the buttons, which were from then on plain with a scalloped rim (see link).
+The uniforms appear to have been changed yet again around the time of the Great War, back to a double-breasted, lancer style, but with epaulettes and stand-up collars; the latter now carried system initials — 'F D T C' — in individual metal letters.
+At some point, probably following the take-over by the FTL&PCo in April 1920, a change also appears to have been made to the buttons, which were from then on plain with a scalloped rim (see link).
 The jackets were changed one last time, probably in the late 1920s, to a single-breasted design, with four buttons and lapels; the latter usually carried 'F D T' on the bearer's right-hand side.

 Tramcar crews were also issued with greatcoats.
-It is unclear what form these took in the early years, though later on they were double-breasted with two rows of four buttons and lapels; they appear not have carried insignia of any kind.
+It is unclear what form these took in the early years, though later on they were double-breasted with four pairs of buttons, and lapels; they appear not have carried insignia of any kind.

 Female staff were employed as conductresses during the Great War to replace male staff lost to the armed services; in common with many eastern Scottish tramway systems, and unlike the vast majority elsewhere in the UK, Falkirk retained their services right through to closure in the mid 1930s.
+The first conductresses were set on in June 1915, with motorwomen following a year later in June 1916.
 Lady conductors (as they were known) were issued with long single-breasted jackets with five buttons, lapels and a waist belt (see below), along with a long matching skirt.
-The collars appear to have carried a designation in embroidered script initials, possibly FDTC.
-Baggy caps were worn; these had a glossy peak and carried a standard script-lettering grade badge, though these were often replaced with regimental badges, a common practice during the Great War.
+The collars appear to have carried a designation in embroidered script initials, possibly 'FDTC'.
+Baggy peaked caps were worn, which came to be known as motor caps; these had a glossy peak and carried a standard script-lettering grade badge, though these were often replaced with regimental badges, a common practice during the Great War.
 The ladies were also issued with single-breasted topcoats with a row of five buttons off-set to one side, epaulettes and fold-over collars; the latter bore 'F D T' on both sides in individual metal initials.
-In later years, a more robust double-breasted jacket was worn with two rows of five buttons, epaulettes and high fold-over collars, once again devoid of badges.
+In later years, a more robust double-breasted jacket was worn with five pairs of buttons, epaulettes and high fold-over collars, once again devoid of badges.

 In the last few years of operation, Falkirk's ladies were issued with stylish gabardine-like coats with lapels and collars of a darker colour than the main garment.
-These appear to have existed in two varieties: the first single-breasted and light in colour (possibly white), and a single-breasted darker version, probably later than the lighter one.
+These appear to have existed in two varieties: the first single-breasted and light in colour (possibly white), and a single-breasted darker version, possibly of a waterproof material.

 Further reading